Reviews

 Lively doesn’t charge a monthly maintenance fee, an account opening fee, or an account closing fee.
 And there’s no minimum balance necessary to open an account.

-Lively works with two different investment providers:
+On the long-term investment side, Lively works with two different investment providers:

 2. HSA Guided Portfolio through Deniver.
 For a .5% annual investment fee, you can choose from a portfolio of mutual funds that align with your risk tolerance.